armijnhemel/devicecode/doc/squashing_data.md

 No matter how links were recorded, these should only be treated as (strong) hints, as the data should be leading.

+There is also data from OpenWrt, which seems to be of higher quality, but because the data available from the OpenWrt CSV dump is less complete than the TechInfoDepot or WikiDevi data it is merely used to refine the other data.

 ## Scenario 1: no link recorded

 In this scenario no link between the wikis has been explicitly recorded for a